python-romania/gheorghe/README.md

-# Gheorghe Bot
+# Project - Gheorghe

+**A slack bot with a mission.**

 Gheorghe is a slack bot which can be installed within any slack workspace.
-At this time our slack bot ("gheorghe" is a romanian name) doesn't have to many functionalities and most of them are waiting to be implemented.
-This project is part of pythonromania.slack.com group and has been created with the purpose of practice and learning python.
+The project is part of _pythonromania.slack.com_ group and has been created with the purpose of practice and learning python.